replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     - If you are using an external load balancer, pass the load balancer address.

-After the installation command finishes, note the `Kotsadm` and `Login with password (will not be shown again)` fields in the output of the installation command.
+1. Note the `Kotsadm` and `Login with password (will not be shown again)` fields in the output of the installation command.

 1. Log in to the admin console to complete the application setup, run preflight checks, and deploy.
 See [Completing Application Setup and Deploying](installing-app-setup).